jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 We have Daime.
 Daime is sufficient to consummate baptism.

+### Co-signers 🖋️

+Want to see these changes happen?
+Let me know if you would like to add your name here.

 ## Notes

 [^turner2012]: Turner, E. (2012). *Communitas: The anthropology of collective joy.* Springer.